cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 `Weighted pools`: liquidity pools characterized by the percentage weight of each token denomination maintained within.

 `Single-sided liquidity pools`: a liquidity pool that does not require users to deposit both token denominations -- one is enough.
+But a single deposit will affect the price of the liquidity pool, increasing the opportunity for arbitrageurs

 `Left-side swap`: a token exchange that specifies the desired quantity to be sold.